PostHog/posthog.com/contents/docs/index.md

 ## What can I use PostHog for?

-PostHog providers everything product-led teams need in one place, including:
+PostHog provides everything product-led teams need in one place, including:

 - Product Analytics
 - Session Recording